 Blending personal and business finances can break down the corporate wall.
 Business owners who want 100% separation are wise to seek credit products that are totally separate from personal credit.
 Incorporating is a fairly easy task that can be accomplished online.
 The cost to incorporate and to maintain a corporation varies state by state.

 2) Establish Business Credit

 Incorporation alone will not allow you to get a credit card without a personal guarantee or personal credit check.
 Establishing business credit is another task entirely.
 Depending on the industry, finding companies that extend credit to a business without a personal guarantee may be tough.

 A focused business owner must identify suppliers and lenders who report to Dun & Bradstreet or other business credit bureaus and are willing to extend at least a small amount of credit.
 To stay credible, a business should pay all bills on time or early, and request gradual credit limit increases.

-Most credit card issuers want to see about two years of credit history in order to approve a business credit card account.
+Most credit card issuers will want to see about two years of credit history in order to approve a business credit card account.

 The Staples Commercial account reports to Dun & Bradstreet, even when it’s opened with a personal guarantee, so long as a DUNS number is provided (any business can get a DUNS number).
 For businesses that need office supplies, this account is a good option for establishing and building a business credit file.

 To learn more about building business credit, read this guide.

 Have you been able to get a business credit card without a personal guarantee?
 How did you do it?
 What do you use it for?
 Let us know in the comments below!